Mahlia Amatina Autistic Artist

 After being diagnosed with Asperger’s Syndrome in 2015, Mahlia was inspired to share the unique sensory experiences of life on the autism spectrum through her art.
 Working around the theme of neurodiversity, Mahlia has transformed her signature style of abstract colourism into a unique, interactive, multi-sensory experience that invites viewers to engage on a level that works for them.

-For Mahlia, art heals and transforms, and expands the experience of living.
+For Mahlia, art heals and transforms, expanding the experience of living.
 Her mission includes creating communities through the combination of art and advocacy around the globe.
 She has volunteered with children’s arts organisations, undertaken residencies, and had her works displayed in both fine art and community venues in seven countries, as she pushes for artwork to be experienced by a wider variety of audiences.

 Mahlia has been awarded Arts Council England (ACE) funding twice, including the ‘Developing your Creative Practise’ fund, and has been featured as one of the Top 50 Influential Neurodiverse Women of 2019 by Women Beyond the Box.
+She has spoken about her experiences as an autistic artist from Liberty's of London to Glastonbury Festival.

 “My vision is colour.
 My heartbeat is rhyme.
 My mind expands with bursts of line, shape, and form.
 And my hands tell my stories.